6 Weird and Worrying Moments From Trump’s Missouri Fundraising Speech

 Trump Agreed to Kim Jong-un Meeting to Stick It to His Predecessors

 It seems Trump still doesn’t understand that he or any other U.S. president could have met North Korea’s leader at any time, as Pyongyang sees a U.S.–North Korean summit as a pinnacle of respectability.
-Trump mocked former Presidents Barack Obama and George W. Bush during the speech, claiming “they couldn’t have met” with Kim.
+Trump mocked former presidents Barack Obama and George W. Bush during the speech, claiming “they couldn’t have met” with Kim.
 “Nobody would have done what I did,” he added.

 He summed up his predecessors’ position on North Korea saying, “It’s called appeasement, please don’t do anything.”